muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554C/NADHRAH UMAIRAH BINTI FAHMI/README.md

 <img width="940" height="373" alt="image" src="https://github.com/user-attachments/assets/ec232175-dc99-4a08-9fbd-094000caa934" />
 </p>

 The graph shows the relationship between the request rate and error rate during the spike test.
-The request rate increased sharply, peaking at about **1,600 requests per second**, while the error rate briefly rose to around **37%** during the highest load.
+The request rate increased sharply, peaking at about **1,600 requests per second**, while the error rate briefly increased to around **37%** during the highest load.
 After the spike, both metrics dropped quickly, showing the system’s ability to recover.
-The average request rate was **140 requests per second**, with a total of **2,653 requests** and an average error rate of **1.48%**.
-This indicates that the system handled the sudden traffic surge effectively and returned to normal performance after the load decreased.
+The average request rate was 140 requests per second, with a total of **2,653 requests** and an average error rate of **1.48%**.
+This indicates that the system can handle the sudden traffic effectively and return to normal performance after the load decreases.

 ---